Mobiniti-SMS/mobiniti-api-client-php/README.md

 ## Documentation

-Please see [autoload](https://api.mobiniti.com/docs) for complete API documentation.
+Please see [our docs](https://api.mobiniti.com/v1/docs) for complete API documentation.